 I thought it would be a good thing to give them one to mark the Civil War’s sesquicentennial.
 After conferencing with the National Park Service representatives and getting a personal tour of the battlefield, I’m off in a southerly direction again.

 Tonight I’m in Greenville, South Carolina, after touring the Cowpens Revolutionary War battlefield (Did I mention I’m a history nut?).
 Hope you got the picture of that nice red Harley sporting Senate 27 (the first legislative motorcycle license plate issued in Vermont) at the Welcome to South Carolina sign.

 Tomorrow I’m aiming for Tallahassee, Florida, which is about 430 miles due south.
 Keep Vermont intact until I return.

 LATE BREAKING NEWS: VDB Is Finally Home From The Political Wars, And Suddenly It’s Re-Election Time In Vermont

 It seems like a nanosecond since I came to you, hat in hand, to ask for your support in breaking into the Vermont State Senate.
 It was May of 2009, seventeen months before the general election, an admittedly crazy time to enter into a race that ordinarily took just five months to run its course.
 But the logic was simple: the campaign needed time to talk to Chittenden County voters at the pace the issues demanded.
 And competing against a long slate of folks whose names were already household words wouldn’t be easy, especially in seventeen towns simultaneously.

 But hundreds of you stepped forward to help, some of you time and time again.
-You threw parties and buttonholed your undecided friends, and you donated at Act Blue.
+You threw parties and buttonholed your undecided friends,

 And astoundingly enough, it worked.
 That barn got built.
 And sitting in the Senate has been, honestly, like a dream.